 Diversity shouldn’t be something that a company starts to work on at a later stage.
 Aim to build a diverse team right from the start – and you’ll strengthen your company’s ability to build great products, and to operate across international markets.

-P.S. - Mark your calendars for the return of Black Hat MEA from 📅 14 - 16 November 2023.
+P.S. - Mark your calendars for the return of Black Hat MEA in November 2024.
 Want to be a part of the action?
 Register now!